Tutorial: Diagnose a virtual machine network routing problem using the Azure portal

 In this section, you create a static custom route (user-defined route) in a route table that forces all traffic destined outside the virtual network to a specific IP address.
 Forcing traffic to a virtual network appliance is a common scenario.

 1. In the search box at the top of the portal, enter route tables.
-Select Route tables in the search results.
+Select Route tables from the search results.

 2. Select + Create to create a new route table.
-In the Create Route table page, enter or select the following values:
+On the Create Route table page, enter, or select the following values:

 Setting Value